Package 'saros'

 data = ex_survey,

-crowd = c("target", "others", "all"),
+crowd = c("target", "others"),

 mesos_var = "f_uni",